 When can members expect to receive their share of patronage capital in cash?

 Capital Credits represent an important source of financing for GCEA.
 GCEA retains Capital Credits as working capital to keep GCEA financially sound, to retire debt and to build equity.
 The amount of Capital Credits to be refunded is determined by the board of directors taking into consideration the general financial well-being of the association.
 Capital Credits may only be refunded when they can be done so in compliance with GCEA's mortgage requirements.
-Since GCEA began retiring Capital Credits in 1988 it has returned more than 6 million to its members.
-GCEA's most recent Capital Credit retirement was in December 2016.
-At that time GCEA refunded approximately $314,000.
-The proceeds from that retirement benefited the members that received electric service from GCEA in 1992.
+Since GCEA began retiring Capital Credits in 1988 it has returned more than 6.7 million to its members.
+GCEA's most recent Capital Credit retirement was in December 2017.
+At that time GCEA refunded approximately $602,000.
+The proceeds from that retirement benefited the members that received electric service from GCEA in 1992 and/or 1993.

 Why doesn't GCEA pay interest on Capital Credits?